tianlunjiang/_systemtools/RenameTool_pkg/README.md

 Rename Tool with file drag and drop and naming convension feature

 ## Features
-- Features
+- Drag and Drop files in to list
-- Features
+- 3 modes: Sequencial, Subsititutional and Conventional
-- Features
+- Preview rename that also checks rename error

 ## Package Content